arvindrajput01/attentive/README.md

-The idea to design attentive is to build the microservice application. this is the only frontend part of the application which will consume the api to deal with data and logic.
+The idea to design attentive is to build the microservice application. this is the only frontend part of the application which will consume the api for logic and business flow.
+API will be completly design in ruby on rails
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).